technozhantomz/LocalCoin-ui/app/help/en/accounts/permissions.md

 # Examples

-Let's discuss some examples to shed some light on the used terminology and the use-cases.
 We assume that a new account is created with it's active permissions set as described below.
 Note that the same scheme also works for the owner permissions!

 ## (Flat) Multi-Signature

 A flat multi-signature scheme is composed of `M` entities of which `N` entities must sign in order for the transaction to be valid.

-Now, in LocalCoin, we have *weights* and a *threshold* instead of `M` and `N`.
+Now, *weights* and a *threshold* instead of `M` and `N`.
 Still we can achieve the very same thing with even more flexibility as we will see now.

 Let's assume, Alice, Bob, Charlie and Dennis have common funds.
 We want to be